daniel207pzd/Google-Business-Intelligence-Capstone-Project-Google-Fiber-Scenario/README.md

 ## Dataset
 The dataset was provided by Google Fiber, and has been anonymised and approved.

+## Key Findings and Recommendations

+The key findings of this project are as follows:

+- Market city 2 has the best overall FCR rate, while market city 3 has the lowest overall FCR rate.
+- Market city 1 received the greatest number of repeat calls.
+- Most repeat calls were made regarding internet and Wi-Fi, and technician troubleshooting problems.
+- Market city 1 has an FCR rate below industry standards for scheduling problems.
+- Market city 3 has FCR rates below industry standards for accounting and scheduling problems.

+Based on these key findings, I would like to make the following
+recommendations:

+- Provide more training and support for handling technician troubleshooting and internet and WiFi problems.
+- Allocate more resources and staff to market_1 to address the higher volume of repeat calls.
+- Training should be provided to staff in market_3 to equip them better to handle account management and scheduling problems.
+- Provide additional support to market_1 for staff to handle scheduling problems better.

 ## Conclusion
 Through data cleaning, analysis, and visualisation, this project provides actionable insights into customer call patterns, enabling informed decision-making to enhance customer satisfaction and operational efficiency across diverse markets and issue types.